Getting a Handle on Hanger

 Hunger and the Brain

-Hanger begins in the body.
-When we haven’t eaten for a while, blood glucose levels drop.
-Glucose – derived from the food we eat – is the brain’s primary source of energy (Benton & Parker, 1998).
-Unlike other organs, the brain can’t store glucose for later use, so when levels dip, it sends out distress signals to let us know that it’s time to restore balance.
+When you haven’t eaten for a while, blood glucose levels drop.
+Glucose is the brain’s primary source of energy (Benton & Parker, 1998).
+Unlike other organs, the brain can’t store glucose for later use, so when levels dip, it sends out signals to let us know that it’s time to restore balance.

 The hypothalamus, a small but vital region deep in the brain, monitors energy balance and helps regulate hunger, thirst, and emotion.
 When glucose levels fall, the hypothalamus releases hormones such as ghrelin, which triggers hunger, and activates stress-related pathways involving cortisol and adrenaline (Müller et al., 2015).
-These chemical changes heighten arousal (and irritability), preparing the body to seek food – an evolutionary adaptation to motivate survival.
+These chemical changes heighten arousal (and irritability), preparing the body to seek food.

 Several studies have examined how hunger alters emotional regulation.
 A 2018 study published in Emotion found that people who were hungry were more likely to interpret ambiguous images as negative and report higher levels of irritability (MacCormack & Lindquist, 2018).
 This suggests that hunger biases perception and emotional interpretation.
-In other words, it might make the world seem more frustrating than it really is.
+In other words, it might make the world seem more frustrating than it really is – or more accurately, more than it would be if you were satiated.

 The culprit, in part, is the hormone cortisol.
 When blood sugar drops, cortisol and adrenaline are released to help free stored energy from the body’s reserves.
 These hormones increase alertness and drive, but they also elevate tension and impulsivity.
 Over time, or in moments of intense hunger, this can impact the brain’s capacity for self-control.